alfred82santa/whalesong/README.rst

 * Currently Pypperter has a bug.
 It makes to loose connection after 20 seconds.
 It is resolved in miyakogi/pyppeteer/#160 but is not approved yet (some test errors).

-* It use a patched Chromium version from Puppetter.
+* It uses a patched Chromium version from Puppetter.
 Whalesong needs this patch because it use `Runtime.addBinding` command.
 It is not available in regular stable version.
 So, you must `download it <using_chromium>`_ before use the backend.